kranzky/corona/README.md

 Corona
 ======

-Static JSON API for the Johns Hopkins COVID-19 daily case reports.
+Static JSON API for the Johns Hopkins CSSE data.

+Visit https://corona.kranzky.com to access the API.

 Copyright
 ---------